xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 # Notes
 - To check mtd partitions `cat /proc/mtd`
 - If mtd `ALL` partition is found yo can flash it easily but if not found otherwise flash the eeprom with CH341a programmer
+- MTD `ALL` Partition can flash all 16MB dump firmware from the download section
+- Keenetic Breed `Programmer Firmware` can Flash all 16MB dump firmware from the download section
 - All 16MB firmware dump are stable for transitioning
-- You can use wget, scp, http fileserver to import firmware into `/tmp` directory
+- You can use wget, scp, http fileserver to import firmware into `/tmp` directory and flash

 # Transition from Stock to other firmwares
 • Using my Modified version of openwrt-invasion